 The Statement of Social Insurance as of 10/1/2023 includes an adjustment to the Net Present Value for the asset experience gain/(loss) during the period 10/1/2023-12/31/2023.
 This explicit adjustment to the Net Present Value for the asset experience gain/(loss) during the period 10/1-12/31 was included in the Statement of Social Insurance effective 10/1/2020.
 In prior years, the actual rate of return for the period 10/1-12/31 was used to discount projected income and expenditures rather than the long-term investment return assumption.
-The actual rate of return for this period is a significant fact that is reflected in the 75-year projection of income for the Statement of Social Insurance.
+The actual rate of return for the Statement of Social in the 75-year projection of income for the Statement of Social Insurance.